Classification: Antifolate Antineoplastic Agent

 Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
 While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
 Talk to your healthcare team for helpful tips on dealing with this side effect

-These changes can include dryness, itching, and rash.
+- Skin Changes/Rash: These changes can include dryness, itching, and rash.
 Rash related to this medication typically occurs between doses and resolves before the next dose.
-A rash can result in blistering or peeling of the skin Use an alcohol free moisturizer on your skin and lips; avoid moisturizers with perfumes or scents.
+A rash can result in blistering or peeling of the skin.
+Use an alcohol free moisturizer on your skin and lips; avoid moisturizers with perfumes or scents.
 Your oncology care team can recommend a topical medication if itching is bothersome.
+If you have had radiation in the past, pemetrexed can cause “radiation recall” symptoms, including blistering and inflammation of the area of treatment.
 If your skin does crack or bleed, be sure to keep the area clean to avoid infection.
 Be sure to notify your oncology care team of any rash that develops, as this can be a reaction.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment.
-Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
+For women, efective birth control is necessary during treatment and for at least 6 months after the final dose.
+For men, effective birth control is necessary during treatment and for 3 months after the final dose.
 Women should stop breastfeeding while on this medication because it is unknown if the medication can be passed through breast milk.